-- A stipend sacrifice arrangement is one where a member of the ministry staff and their parish agree that the staff member will forego the payment of a portion of their cash stipend.
-In return, the parish will make payments to third parties on behalf of the staff member, or will provide other non-cash benefits.
-If it is agreed that the value of the payments to be made, or the value of the benefits to be provided, equals the amount of the cash stipend foregone (or "sacrificed"), the stipend sacrifice arrangements do not add to the overall cost to the parish of remunerating the member of the ministry staff. - 6.11 Stipend sacrifice arrangements benefit the member of the ministry staff because they are tax effective.
+- A stipend sacrifice arrangement is one where a member of the ministry staff foregoes the payment of a portion of their cash stipend.
+In return, the parish council agrees to make certain payments to third parties on behalf of the ministry staff member, or to provide other non-cash benefits (refer to section 10).
+If it is agreed that the value of the payments to be made, or the value of the benefits to be provided, equals the amount of the cash stipend foregone (or "sacrificed"), the stipend sacrifice arrangements do not add to the overall cost to the parish of remunerating the member of the ministry staff. - Salary sacrifice is a common practice in the wider community.
+In some circumstances stipend sacrifice arrangements may benefit the member of the ministry staff because they are tax effective.
 This occurs because of the different tax rules which apply to the payment of a stipend and the provision of non-cash benefits.
 Payments of stipend are liable to tax, and the parish paying the stipend must deduct and remit the appropriate tax to the ATO.
 However, under current tax legislation, the value of non-cash benefits provided to a member of the ministry staff are exempt from tax.
-Thus, if non-cash benefits are provided in lieu of a portion of the stipend, they are tax effective to the member of the ministry staff and do not increase the cost to the parish. - 6.12 It is important to note that while non-cash benefits made to members of the ministry staff are exempt from tax and payment summary reporting, social security and family assistance legislation may take the value of many exempt benefits into account when assessing eligibility for various income support payments refer to section 12.
+Thus, if non-cash benefits are provided in lieu of a portion of the stipend, they are tax effective to the member of the ministry staff and do not increase the cost to the parish. - 6.13 It is important to note that while non-cash benefits made to members of the ministry staff are exempt from tax and payment summary reporting, social security and family assistance legislation may take the value of many exempt benefits into account when assessing eligibility for various income support payments refer to section 12.